For many doctors, launching your own medical practice is a lifelong aspiration. But it's no small task.

 US Medical Funding

-US Medical Funding (USMF) only specializes in dental, veterinary, medical, ophthalmic, pharmacy and healthcare centers and services.
-Loans are available in amount between $25,000 and $10 million.
+US Medical Funding (USMF) only specializes in dental, veterinary, medical, ophthalmic, pharmacy, and healthcare centers and services.
+Loans are available in amounts between $25,000 and $10 million.
 USMF will finance:

 - Starting a practice